bronson/trying/README.markdown

     retryable(:sleep => 10) { }                   # sleep ten seconds between retries
     retryable(:sleep => lambda { |n| 4**n }) { }  # sleep 1, 4, 16, etc. each try
     retryable(:sleep => nil) { }                  # don't even call sleep

+## Disabling

+If you set :tries to 0 then your block won't be called at all.
+You can use this to temporarialy disable all your retryable blocks:

+    retryable_options :tries => 0

 ## Exceptions